-Sydney Water is planning to build and operate a wastewater treatment plant in Western Sydney, to be known as the Upper South Creek Advanced Water Recycling Centre.
-When completed, the plant is expected to treat up to 100 megalitres of wastewater per day.
-It is being delivered in multiple stages, with Stage One to include a capacity of 50 megalitres of wastewater treatment capacity per day.
+The Upper South Creek Advanced Water Recycling Centre, located in Western Sydney, will have the capacity to treat up to 70 megalitres of wastewater per day.
+It will be delivered in multiple stages, with Stage One to provide 35 megalitres of wastewater treatment capacity per day by 2025.

 The project includes: